rapiddweller/rapiddweller-benerator-ce/doc/extending_benerator.md

 * **UnsafeGenerator**: Implements state handling and declares to be neither thread-safe nor parallelizable

-* **ThreadSafeGenerator**: Implements state handling and declares to be thread-safe and parallelizable
+* **ThreadSafeGenerator**: Implements state handling and declare to be thread-safe and parallelizable

 When deriving a custom generator, prefer delegation to inheritance.
 This simplifies code maintenance and life cycle handling.
 Abstract Generator implementations which already implement delegate handling are provided by the following classes:

-* **GeneratorWrapper**: Wraps another generator of different product type
+* **GeneratorWrapper**: Wraps another generator of different product types

 * **GeneratorProxy**: Wraps another generator of the same product type